MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UETv2OfflineConversion.md

 - **Time zone formatting and need-to-know details**

-  - Set the time zone once in “Parameters” if all of your conversion times are in the same time zone.
+  - Set the time zone once in â€œParametersâ€ if all of your conversion times are in the same time zone.
-  - Add the time zone to each conversion time in the “Conversion Time" column if your conversion times are in different time zones.
+  - Add the time zone to each conversion time in the â€œConversion Time" column if your conversion times are in different time zones.
-  - You can leave the “Parameters” row empty if you don’t enter a time zone.
+  - You can leave the â€œParametersâ€ row empty if you donâ€™t enter a time zone.
-  - You can enter a time zone in the “Parameters” row and the “Conversion Time” row.
-If any conversion is missing the time zone, the “Parameters” value will be used.
+  - You can enter a time zone in the â€œParametersâ€ row and the â€œConversion Timeâ€ row.
+If any conversion is missing the time zone, the â€œParametersâ€ value will be used.
   - Enter your time zone from [this list](https://go.microsoft.com/fwlink/?linkid=851028) to avoid errors during daylight savings time transitions.
-  - Enter your GMT offset by indicating + or -, followed by the 4-digit time difference (for example, New York’s offset Is -0500).
+  - Enter your GMT offset by indicating + or -, followed by the 4-digit time difference (for example, New Yorkâ€™s offset Is -0500).
 If you use Greenwich Mean Time (GMT), enter +0000.
   - Replace +z with the GMT offset and replace zzzz with the time zone value (for example, EasternTimeUSCanada)
   - All uploads through the API need to be in Greenwich Mean Time (GMT).
 If you didn't convert the time, some conversions may be lost.